koboldpress/black-flag-docs/documentation/enrichers.md

 | `dc`       | Formula |     ✔︎     |           |

 - `ability`: Ability to use when making the save, or `false` to indicate that a save without an associated ability should be made
-- `activity`: Specify a specific activity by ID on the same item as this enricher
+- `activity`: ID of an activity on the same item from which the details should be derived
 - `dc`: Specific number or formula used for the DC.
 Formula must not contain dice values.
 Can only be used inferred with a number, formulas must contains the `dc=` prefix

 #### Potential Issues